read writeups about our family trip to Limoux, April 2012: Limoux 2012 Intro

 Paris France 28 April – 1 May 2012

-“You had better take our seats in the theatre,” Andrew advised us, “there is really only room for twenty people and the Wilsons are coming and there are other invited guests as well.”
+“We had better take our seats in the theatre now,” Andrew advised us, “there is really only room for twenty people and the Wilsons are coming and there are other invited guests as well.”
 This was Andrew’s debut reading of his new play, “The Novelist”, and we were all looking forward to a good reaction from the audience.

 We had flown to Paris Saturday afternoon with Atticus and Roman.
 Despite soft rain falling on us, the boys were excited to see their Mother waiting for us as we got out of our taxi van at the Felix Faure apartment.
 The boys had been very well behaved for us the entire week but they were looking forward to being with their parents again.
 Herb and Mary Auerbach had changed their return flight to Vancouver in order to attend Andrew’s play on Sunday night, so we were back to two sets of Grandparents for dinner Saturday night.
 There was lots of chat at dinner that night as all of caught up on the events of the previous week.
 Andrew had the week off to get ready for the play reading, Erica had gone back to work, Herb and Mary had visited friends in Paris and of course Ray and I had just finished a busy week with the boys in Limoux.